Cruduper/JamWave-VM-Modules/README.md

 * _Create a new module inside Module Designer `file > new`_
 * _Because VMD locks most of the boilerplate code inside it's editor and only allows you to edit the code in specific user-definable functions, the source code in this repo omits the boilerplate and only contains the snippets of code from the user-definable sections, for your convenience.
 The portions you will want to copy/paste are the parts that are not commented out (**usually** directly underneath the `// add your own code here` comments).
 Some surrounding boilerplate code is kept to make it easier to see which part of the editor code you will need to navigate to in order to paste, but this boilerplate is commented out._
   * _Inside VMD, you can easily skip around to all user-definable functions in the code (`Initialize()`, `Notify()`, `ProcessSample()`, etc) by clicking the corresponding entries in the `Module` window.
-* _In the `// Auto-generated variables` there will be a separate variable for every UI element on the plugin (knobs, sliders, jacks, etc).
-You will have to manually add each of these elements on to the UI of your plugin, but dragging them one at a time from the `controls` window to the `module` window_
+* _In the `// Auto-generated variables` section there will be a separate variable for every UI element that gets added the plugin (knobs, sliders, jacks, etc).
+You will have to manually add each of these elements that you see in my code to the UI of your plugin so that the variables get auto-generated in your code.
+Manually add them by dragging them, one at a time, from the `controls` window to the `module` window_.
+There should be an enclosed diagram that shows how I arranged all of these UI elements, and which element has what name.
   * _Take note of the naming of the variables of all of the UI elements in code (eg "inputJack1").
 When you manually drag UI elements onto your module, you'll have to make sure they are named the same in the `properties` window as they are named in code.
 You can check the name of a UI element by clicking on it, then looking at the `Variable Name` setting_
   * _You may want the `Variable Name`, `Internal Name`, and `Display Name` to all be the same, to avoid any confusion_
 * _Once you have copy/pasted all the parts of the code here, and recreated the UI elements and named them correctly, go to the menu `Build > Build` (or hit F7)_